chromium/chromium/docs/chrome_browser_design_principles.md

       that can be nullptr in tests.
     * In the event that they are necessary, document and enforce via `CHECK_IS_TEST()`.
+    * As a corollary: do not use BrowserWithTestWindowTest.
+In production code, there is a 1:1 correspondence between "class Browser" and "class BrowserView".
+Features that span the two classes (which is most UI features) should be able to unconditionally reference "class BrowserView".
+      The existence of this test suite forces features tested by these tests to have "if (!browser_view)" test-only checks in production code.
+Either write a browser test (where both classes are provided by the test fixture) or a unit test that requires neither.
+        * This also comes from a corollary of don't use "class Browser".
+          Historically, features were written that take a "class Browser" as an input parameter. "class Browser" cannot be stubbed/faked/mocked, and BrowserWithTestWindowTest was written as a workaround as a way to provide a "class Browser" without a "class BrowserView".
+New features should not be taking "class Browser" as input, and should instead perform dependency injection.
 * Avoid unreachable branches.
     * We should have a semantic understanding of each path of control flow.
 How is this reached?
 If we don't know, then we should not have a conditional.